New legislation marks a step in the right direction, but accountability appears to fall short when it comes to data collected by political parties

 At the beginning of this month, for instance, Canada amended its federal Personal Information Protection and Electronic Documents Act (PIPEDA), adding mandatory rules for businesses to follow in the event of a data breach.

-PIPEDA, much like the EU’s General Data Protection Regulation (GDPR), requires all organizations to report to the Privacy Commission of Canada if a security incident carries “a real risk of significant harm” to consumers.
+PIPEDA, much like the EU’s General Data Protection Regulation (GDPR), requires all organizations to report to the Office of the Privacy Commissioner of Canada if a security incident carries “a real risk of significant harm” to consumers.
 Affected individuals should also be notified, and failing to do so can result of fines up to $100,000.

 Yet with no time period given as to when companies must report a breach, and limited funding available for adequate enforcement, many have questioned whether the regulations bring digital safeguards far enough.